mickeyshaughnessy/StarConflict/README.md

 Future versions will include Android client, iOS client, and OSX versions.

-Users interact with the game by typing commands.
+Users interact with the command line client by typing commands.
 The game state is represented by strings printed to stdout.

 Game Server